AnonymousSubmission4/LF-agent/README.md

 cd playground
 ```

-Below we present how to run algorithms in manuscript on all the environmens.
-See the following sections of the present README:
+Below are instructions that detail how a specific baseline can be tested on a specific environment.
 * [SARSA](#sarsa)
 * [DQN](#dqn)
 * [SDPG](#sdpg)